How to Create a One-Variable Data Table in Excel 2013

 Copy the original formula entered in cell B5 into cell C7 by typing = (equal to) and then clicking cell B5 to create the formula =Projected_Sales_2014.

 The copy of the original formula (to substitute the series of different growth rates in B8:B17 into) is now the column heading for the one-variable data table.

 The range of the data table includes the formula along with the various growth rates.

 Excel opens the Data Table dialog box.

-Click in the Column Input Cell text box and then click cell B3, the Growth 2011 cell with the original percentage.
+Click the Column Input Cell text box in the Data Table dialog box and then click cell B3, the Growth_2014 cell with the original percentage, in the worksheet.

 Excel inserts the absolute cell address, $B$3, into the Column Input Cell text box.

-If you try to delete any single TABLE formula in the cell range C8:C17, Excel displays a Cannot Change Part of a Data Table alert dialog box — you must select the entire range of formulas (C8:C17 in this case) before you press Delete or click the Clear or Delete button on the Home tab.
+If you try to delete any single TABLE formula in the cell range C8:C17, Excel displays a Cannot Change Part of a Data Table alert.
+You must select the entire range of formulas (C8:C17 in this case) before you press Delete or click the Clear or Delete button on the Home tab.